 “Value Stream Mapping” (part 2 of 2) will cover using your map to design the Future State and develop a Transformation Plan.

-If you have suggestions for upcoming books, feel free to email email@example.com with the book title, we’d love to hear your input.
+If you have suggestions for upcoming books, email us at email@example.com with the book title, we’d love to hear your input.